That's Not Love

 That's Not Love (恋じゃねえから, Koi Janee kara) is a Japanese manga series written and illustrated by Peko Watanabe.
 It was serialized on Kodansha's Morning Two manga website from September 2021 to November 2024.

+Plot

+Akane attends an art exhibit arranged by her former tutor Imai.
+While attending the exhibit, she notices that one of Imai's sculptures bears a strong resemblance to her middle school friend Yukari, who she remembers transferring out of school.
+She also notices that the sculpture has a scar that Yukari shared to her in private, and starts to wonder what the exhibit is trying to suggest.

 Publication

-Written and illustrated by Peko Watanabe, That's Not Love was serialized on Kodansha's Morning Two manga website from September 21, 2021 to November 21, 2024.
-Its chapters were collected in six tankōbon volumes released from April 21, 2022 to February 21, 2025.
+Written and illustrated by Peko Watanabe, That's Not Love was serialized on Kodansha's Morning Two manga website from September 21, 2021, to November 21, 2024.
+Its chapters were collected in six tankōbon volumes released from April 21, 2022, to February 21, 2025.

 During their panel at San Diego Comic-Con 2025, Kodansha USA announced that they had licensed the series for English publication beginning in Q2 2026.